About Rosso Direct

 As a comparison, Fair Trade Standard pricing sets a fixed amount above the c-market price at approximately +30 cents.
 They'll pay further bonus for organic certifications in the realm of +15 cents.

-For example; Let's say a coffee scores 90 points on the cupping table.
-In order to garner this score, this coffee is evaluated in 10 categories - fragrance/aroma, flavor, acidity, body, aftertaste, sweetness, balance, uniformity, cleanliness and overall.
+For example: Let's say a coffee scores 90 points on the cupping table.
+In order to garner this score, this coffee is evaluated in 10 categories - fragrance/aroma, flavour, acidity, body, aftertaste, sweetness, balance, uniformity, cleanliness and overall.
 Each of these categories is out of 10 points, based on intensities and complexities.
 A coffee that scores 90 points, will be complex, expressive and will continually call you back for another sip.
-Similar to a high end wine or whiskey, where sip after sip, the flavor shifts slightly, the experience changes and your left with a thought provoking flavor sensation.
-Using the example of La Palma y El Tucan coffees described above, the Natural Sidra lot 129 which we used at the 2018 World Barista Championship has complex flavors derived by citrus qualities like orange blossom, fresh mandarin orange and candied citrus, there are green grape-like qualities that define the acidity, a creamy and coating presence to the mouthfeel, and a long after taste with big, luscious sweetness.
+Similar to a high end wine or whiskey, where sip after sip, the flavour shifts slightly, the experience changes and your left with a thought provoking flavour sensation.
+Using the example of La Palma y El Tucan coffees described above, the Natural Sidra lot 129 which we used at the 2018 World Barista Championship has complex flavours derived by citrus qualities like orange blossom, fresh mandarin orange and candied citrus, there are green grape-like qualities that define the acidity, a creamy and coating presence to the mouthfeel, and a long after taste with big, luscious sweetness.
 That's a 91 point coffee.
-This coffee, as well as all coffees on our menu are not flavored artificially, but instead are naturally occurring flavor compounds impacted by variety, terroir, processing, roasting and brewing.
+This coffee, as well as all coffees on our menu are not flavoured artificially, but instead are naturally occurring flavour compounds impacted by variety, terroir, processing, roasting and brewing.

 For now these four icons will roll out with each bag of coffee that we launch going forward.
 Every coffee on our menu is and will be qualified to take on one or more of these icons.
 As we continue to source coffees, learn and develop best practices, we'll continue to build on each of these certifications seeing them through to their furthest potential.
 They'll live as ever-evolving, ever-developing and never-quite-finished concepts.
 We believe they'll help us establish our relationships with the passionate people who produce the coffees we get the opportunity to work with and ultimately bring the best coffees to our community, while working to brighten theirs.